BigThonkers/ThonkTools/README.md

 ## Dependencies

 Most functions only require basic Python and numpy.
 Linear regression additionally requires matplotlib.pyplot and scipy.optimize.
 Ideally, one should also have uncertainties installed.
-Every function should also be usable without uncertainties.
+Every function should also be usable without uncertainties (fit_pm currently isn't).

 ## Functions